ryanmcnally93/ascension/README.md

 <img src="/media/readme-images/robannas-con-1.png" width="50%" alt="Homepage Wireframe" style="display: inherit; ">

-- The use of colours and the image of the girls make the website seem on first impression to be for kids, it;'s not very professional for a recording studio to have parties.
+- The use of colours and the image of the girls make the website seem on first impression to be for kids, it's not very professional for a recording studio to have parties.

 - The footer information is off-screen.
 - None of the links have hover attributes.